Skeptoid PodcastSkeptoid on Facebook Skeptoid on Twitter Skeptoid on Spotify iTunes Google Play

 What survived all of this was a story of a burial shroud miraculously imprinted with Christ's image, a story that no doubt inspired the six clergymen in Lirey, France in 1353 when they hired the local artist to create for them what they essentially displayed as a sideshow curiosity.
 Whether theirs was the same shroud that eventually made it to Turin in 1578 is dubious, but also unimportant.
 By any reasonable standard, the Shroud is a medieval story that has no credible connection to to either the cloth in Turin or any of its other manifestations at various places, and certainly no credible connection to anyone in Jerusalem more than a thousand years earlier.

-The significance and personal import of that story is a matter for every individual according to his or her beliefs and preferences — but the facts of it are not.
+The significance and personal import of that story is a matter for every individual according to their beliefs and preferences — but the facts of it are not.

 By Brian Dunning